thesabareesh/popular-movies/README.md

-Popular movies - Stage 1
+Popular movies - Stage 1 and Stage 2

-This application shows list of movies in a grid.
-The movies can be sorted by rating or popularity.
-When movie poster is cliked, details of the movie i.e, Synopsis, user rating, release year and poster are displayed.
+This app help users to discover the most popular, the highest rated and the favorite movies.
+It includes various new Lollipop+ features.

 IMPORTANT : For the app to work provide a api key in the strings.xml for the string "api_value".

+Features:

+#1 See their ratings,popularity,release date and synopsis.
+#2 Save favorite movies locally to view them even when offline
+#3 Watch trailers
+#4 Read reviews
+#5 Sharing movie details with your friends